-Straight Thinking is the name of the Kolmac Outpatient Recovery Centers approach to the treatment of alcohol and drug problems.
+Straight Thinking is the name of the Kolmac Integrated Behavioral Health Centers approach to the treatment of alcohol and drug problems.
 Its focus is on thought processes and behavior, which are usually easier to work with than are feelings.

 As you are on your road to recovery, there are terms we may use that are very familiar and important to us, and soon they will be to you, too.